akka/akka/akka-docs/src/main/paradox/typed/style-guide.md

 each spawned actor, since those parameters must not be shared between different actor instances.
 That comes natural when creating the instance from `Behaviors.setup` as in the above example.
 Having a
 @scala[`apply` factory method in the companion object and making the constructor private is recommended.]
-@java[static `create` factory method and making the constructor private is highly recommended.]
+@java[static `create` factory method and making the constructor private is recommended.]

 This can also be useful when testing the behavior by creating a test subclass that overrides certain methods in the class.
 The test would create the instance without the @scala[`apply` factory method]@java[static `create` factory method].